 Sec.
-407.57.
-Access to Open Space
+407.57. - Access to Open Space.

-- (a) Required open space shall be accessible and marked formally at the entrances with explanatory signs describing its function and purpose.
-Access to open space shall be provided in the form of pedestrian and/or bicycle paths that connect the open space to the transportation network, any mowed path around stormwater facilities, and open spaces parks and community networks of bicycle and pedestrian infrastructure on adjacent properties.
-These paths shall be shown clearly on the development plan, maintained, and formally marked.
-When agricultural activities comprise part or all of the open space within a rural/agriculture clustered subdivision, accessibility to these areas is not required. - (b) For purposes of this section, the following factors shall be considered in determining whether the open space is useable and accessible: - (1) Areas useable for passive recreation such as walking, picnicking, wildlife viewing and similar activities shall be considered accessible for purposes of this requirement; - (2) Wet and natural areas that are not directly or easily accessible may be considered to meet the requirements of this section if they can be viewed easily from adjacent land areas that are also part of the open space system;
+- (a) Required open space shall be accessible and marked formally at the entrances with explanatory signs describing its function and purpose from the development, with the exception of family homestead subdivisions as described in subsection (d) of this section.
+Access to the open space areas shall be provided in the form of pedestrian and/or bicycle paths that connect the open space to the transportation network, the any mowed path around stormwater facilities, and open spaces parks and community networks of bicycle and pedestrian infrastructure on adjacent developmentsproperties.
+These pedestrian paths shall be shown clearly on the development plan, maintained, and marked formally at entrances with explanatory signs describing their function and purpose.
+When agricultural activities comprise part or all of the open space within a rural/agriculture clustered subdivision, accessibility to these areas is not required. - (b) For purposes of this section, the following factors shall be considered in determining whether the open space is useable and accessible: - (1) Areas useable for passive recreation such as walking, picnicking, wildlife viewing and similar activities shall be considered accessible for purposes of this requirement; - (2) Wet and natural areas that are not directly or easily accessible may be considered to meet the requirements of this section if they can be viewed easily from adjacent land areas that are also part of the stormwater or open space system; - (3) A periodic lack of public access due to significant rainfall shall not disqualify such areas from counting toward the required open space percentage. - (c) Basins that require fencing, as defined in section 407.92(c), shall not be counted toward the required open space for a development.
+For basins that do not require fencing, decorative fencing may be added as an aesthetic feature, provided that it does not preclude access to the open space. - (d) Required open space within family homestead subdivisions approved in accordance with section 407.75 may be located on individual lots, subject to approval by the development review committee.
+All other requirements of this article, including but not limited to standards for location, siting, protection and maintenance of open space areas shall still apply.